-In this post we take a look at the annoying rotten egg smell — what it is and what’s causing it.
+In this post we take a look at installing and maintaining a water softener.

 Do note: Most homeowners who are comfortable with Do It Yourself projects around the house and who are familiar with basic plumbing should be able to install a water softener themselves.
 However, if you are unsure of your DIY skills and plumbing knowledge, call your plumber for assistance.
 It will cost extra dinero, but you’ll have a peace of mind that the job is done correctly and you can save a weekend day to watch the Bulldogs, Falcons, or Braves.

 See the first post for a brief introduction on this How To Plumbing Series

 To Start the How To Plumbing Series we began by addressing plumbing emergencies, including: